-If the applicant seeks authorization for a new discharge and new source to an impaired water, or to an upstream tributary of an OAW, a copy of the SWPPP, along with the NOI, must be submitted to the

-Department.
-The Department will review the SWPPP to determine whether the selected control measures are sufficiently protective of water quality.
+If the applicant seeks authorization for a new discharge and new source to an impaired water that is a WOTUS, or to an upstream tributary of an OAW, a copy of the SWPPP, along with the NOI, must be submitted to ADEQ.
+ADEQ will review the SWPPP to determine whether the selected control measures are sufficiently protective of water quality.
 In some cases, the applicant/operator may be required to implement additional controls before ADEQ will authorize stormwater discharge.

-An applicant/operator will be authorized to commence discharging upon receipt of ADEQ's authorization document called Notice of Intent Certificate that contains the "AZMS" authorization number.
+An applicant/operator will be authorized to commence discharging upon receipt of ADEQ's authorization document called Notice of Intent Certificate that contains the "AZI" authorization number.